UtamaDalington/End-to-End-Jenkins-CI-CD-Pipeline-Project/README.md

       2)  ##### Slack secret token (slack-token)
           - ###### Get The Slack Token:
-              - Go to the slack Workspace created (in this case: "Realworld CICD Project")
+              - Go to the slack Workspace created (in this case: `Realworld CICD Project`)
               - Navigate to the Slack "Channel you created": `YOUR_INITIAL-jenkins-cicd-pipeline-alerts`
               - Click on your `Channel Drop Down`
               - Click on `Integrations` and Click on `Add an App`